 - A small hobby such as knitting

 Try to keep this to a minimum.
 A travel bar of soap, some sanitizer, wet wipes.
-Probably a roll of toilet paper.
+Some toilet paper tablets.
 Any other hygiene products as needed.
 Toothbrush and a small tube of toothpaste.
 A towel is technically not necessary but does come in very handy.

 This microfiber camping towel weighs less than 3 ounces, is very absorbent, and dries fast.